MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 ### Public View Getter Functions

-As of the time of writing this review (October 2023), the `SablierV2LockupDynamic` contract has `18 getter functions` which uses the `streamId` to query the Blockchain state and returns the specific data stored in the Blockchain Storage.
+As of the time of writing this review (`October 2023`), the `SablierV2LockupDynamic` contract implements the following` getter functions` which uses the `streamId` to query the Blockchain state and returns the specific data stored in the Blockchain Storage.
 The storage variables are the members defined in the `Stream` struct.

 - getAsset(uint256 streamId)